SecurityTokenStandard/EIP-Spec/Issue.md

 For ERC20 / ERC777 tokens, the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer, which can be executed both on and off-chain.

-For tokens representing securities we introduce a function `checkSecurityTokenSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex; and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).
+For tokens representing securities the standard introduces a function `checkSecurityTokenSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex; and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).

 In order to provide a richer result than just true or false, a byte return code is returned.
 This allows us to give a reason for why the transfer failed, or at least which category of reason the failure was in.
 The ability to query documents and the expected success of a transfer is included in Security Token section.

 --

 ## Partially-Fungible Token